REPORT HUMAN TRAFFICKING, CALL 1-888-373-7888 - Leave site

 How to Apply

-To be considered for the Stability Grant:
+To be considered for a Stability Grant or Empowerment Scholarship:

-1. Complete the full application.
+• Complete the appropriate application.

-2. Participate in an interview with an Innocence Freed staff member.
+• Participate in an interview with an Innocence Freed staff member.

 Our Commitment